 We were unable to provide opening hours.
 Please contact the Church for more information

 Services are held every Sunday and our special celebrations such as the Harvest Festival and Christingle are always well attended.
-Our Churchwardens are Mr David Theakstone and Mrs Margaret Trowbridge.
+Our Churchwardens are Dr Stephanie Dow and Mrs Ingrid Kothari.

 Our proximity to RAF Linton on Ouse means that there is war graves section in the churchyard and we have welcomed visitors from all over the world tracing their relatives.
-The church is open dawn until dusk and at the back of the church there is a list of those buried in the churchyard, along with a map.
+The church is currently closed for repairs.
+At the back of the church there is a list of those buried in the churchyard, along with a map.

 Please take a look at our Benefice website - All Saints Together for links to the Parish Newsletter and details of upcoming events.

-Update - the All Saints Church, Newton on Ouse website is now online.
-Please let us know what you think - more content will be added soon.
+The All Saints Church, Newton on Ouse website is now online.

 Cherry Tree Avenue